 Since the "mustamaija" - the queen of spades - can neither beat nor be beaten, she must remain in the game, and will always be found among the loser's cards at the end.
 The loser is therefore sometimes known as "mustamaija".

 The 1982 edition of "Kottipelit & Pasianssit" by Ilmo Kurki-Suonio describes a different version in which each player is dealt only three cards, so that 2-8 players can take part.
 A card is not turned for trump.
 Instead there are two options:

 - Diamonds are always trumps.

-- There are intially no trumps, but if anyone has a king and queen of a suit other than spades in their hand, they can declare them and that suit becomes trumps for the rest of the deal.
+- There are intially no trumps, but if anyone has a king and queen of a suit other than spades in their hand, they can declare and show them and that suit becomes trumps for the rest of the deal.

 In the first part of the game, it is desirable to collect a lot of trumps for the end game.
 To maximise your chance of getting any trumps that may be in the stock, you generally lead the whole of your longest suit to the next player, so as to draw as many cards as possible to replenish your hand.

 Another consideration when leading is to note what cards the player to your right has picked up.
 It is good to keep higher cards in the same suits, so as to beat these cards when they are eventually led to you.